mskelb/OCR_SB/README.md

 ## About this repository
-📌 This repository provides text data and scripts for training an ensemble of five character recognition models using a cross––folding technique.
-These experiments are based on the research outlined in the paper [OCR Processing of Swedish Historical Newspapers Using Deep Hybrid CNN–LSTM Networks](https://acl-bg.org/proceedings/2021/RANLP%202021/pdf/2021.ranlp-1.23.pdf).
+📌 In this repository, you'll find scripts for both training (from scratch) and testing an ensemble of five character recognition models using a cross––folding technique.
+Additionally, it includes five pre––trained character recognition models derived from experiments detailed in the research paper titled 'OCR Processing of Swedish Historical Newspapers Using Deep Hybrid CNN–LSTM Networks,' which can be accessed [here](https://acl-bg.org/proceedings/2021/RANLP%202021/pdf/2021.ranlp-1.23.pdf).

 📌 The experiments, conducted with the open––source OCR engine Calamari, showcased the superiority of mixed deep CNN––LSTM hybrid models over previous methods for character recognition of Swedish historical newspaper text dated between 1818 and 1848.
 The models achieved an average character accuracy rate (CAR) of 97.43%, setting a new state––of––the––art standard in the analysis of 19th––century Swedish newspaper text.